EmanuelMovi/EmanuelMovi/README.md

 <h1 align="center">Hi 👋, I'm Movileanu Emanuel</h1>
 <h3 align="center">A passionate Full-Stack Developer from Romania</h3>

+I'm an easy-going and patient person with a wide range of hobbies.
+I'm sociable, maintain great relationships with colleagues, and approach life with optimism and realism.
+I'm always ready to help others and don't hesitate to ask for assistance when needed, although I can be a bit stubborn.
+I'm known for being a strong team player.
+For instance, in a recent project, my positive and supportive attitude helped keep the team motivated, and I'm always there to lend a hand or seek help, contributing to our success.

 - 🔭 I’m currently working on [El-proyecte-grande](https://github.com/florinbighiu/El-proyecte-grande.git)

 - 👨‍💻 All of my projects are available at [https://github.com/EmanuelMovi](https://github.com/EmanuelMovi)